locT-581/reels/CONTRIBUTING.md

-# Contributing to VortexStream
+# Contributing to XHubReel

-Thank you for your interest in contributing to VortexStream! 🎉
+Thank you for your interest in contributing to XHubReel! 🎉

 ## Development Setup